Teaching and Learning

 Education is about an individual’s journey; a journey of faith; a journey of learning; a journey of life.
 This journey is different for each student as all have unique ways of learning.
 Curriculum delivery in the Senior Years accounts for this with broad-based programs, including academic, vocational and co-curricular courses, allowing for varying degrees of ability and the provision for inclusivity.
 The foundation of building positive relationships first, allows staff to know each and every student as an individual and therefore cater to their specific learning needs.

 Education that occurs in a positive Christian environment adds an invaluable contribution to the overall development of the child.
 Holistic education with gospel values as their foundation and development of Christian character and leadership potential is paramount to help individuals to be positive contributors in society and servants to our community.
 A formal Christian education is key to this, encouraging students to use it as the basis for living to the highest possible standards and having an informed and considered understanding of the spiritual and moral basis of life.

-The Senior School continues to support the high standards developed in our Junior and Middle School.
+The Senior Years continues to support the high standards developed in our Junior and Middle Years.
 With our core values at the forefront of each and every learning opportunity we provide students with a consistency that is required for clarity of understanding in terms of expectations and development of operating within a sound moral and ethical framework.

 We aim to provide an extensive range of appropriate courses that cater for the needs of students progressing to University, Technical and Further Education (TAFE) and the workplace.
 This includes the provision of Workplace Learning and School-Based Apprenticeships to those students seeking to gain Year 12 Graduation and simultaneously attain a defined advantage in the trade areas.

-Our overall goal as a Senior School is to develop lifelong, independent learners with an intrinsic love of learning and encourage students to undertake a wide exploration of knowledge within a supportive Christian environment.
+Our overall goal in our Senior Years is to develop lifelong, independent learners with an intrinsic love of learning and encourage students to undertake a wide exploration of knowledge within a supportive Christian environment.